raspberrypi/picotool/README.md

 ## verify

-This command allows you to verify the contents of Flash/SRAM on the device matches a file, similar to the `--verify` option for `save` and `load`.
+This command allows you to verify that the contents of Flash/SRAM on the device matches a file, similar to the `--verify` option for `save` and `load`.

 ```text
 $ picotool help verify